Table of Contents

 - The Catholic Church was and is authoritarian, not a democratic organisation, it takes the point of view that you cannot vote away truth.

-- In the Spanish Civil War, the treatment of priests and church by Republican forces was often brutal, leading many Catholics to see a Fascist leader like Franco as a defender of the church.
+- In the Spanish Civil War, the treatment of priests and church by Republican forces was often brutal, leading many Catholics to see a Fascist leader like Franco as a defender of decency.

 - The Fascist ideology had a now overlooked concern for ecological issues, believing in preserving the land and forest from the ongoing rush of urbanisation.

-- The rise of the USSR with its atheistic ideology led many, in particular the Catholic Church, to see it as the main enemy and all who opposed it as less problematic.
+- The rise of the USSR with its atheistic, authoritarian and brutal ideology led many, in particular the Catholic Church, to see it as the main enemy and all who opposed it as less problematic.

 - The harsh treatment of Germany after WW1 led some to sympathise with its plight.